Visas and Immigration

 2. If your visa application is approved, you will be issued with the following items:

-- Visa approval confirmation - This will contain information about the Post Office that you have chosen to collect your BRP from
+- Visa approval confirmation - This will contain information about from where you can collect your BRP.

-3. The temporary entrance vignette will expire within 30 days of the date entered on your visa application.
+3. The temporary entrance vignette will expire within 90 days of the date entered on your visa application.
 If your vignette expires you will have to apply for a new vignette and provide your biometric information again.
-You will not have to submit a new Tier 4 visa application.
+You will not have to submit a new student route visa application.

 Upon arrival in the UK

 1. You will be required to show your vignette and visa approval confirmation to the Immigration Officer when you arrive in the UK.

 2. You must collect your Biometric Residence Permit from the designated location within 10 days of your arrival in the UK.